UrbanLinks/AssetManagement/docs/AM Steps/ResidualLife.md

 # 3. Determine Residual Life

 The residual life of an asset is the remaining period of time during which the asset can be in service before being replaced or decommissioning.
 The residual life may be influenced by different aspects, such as:
-* Financial: The asset is considered fully depreciated in accounting terms, meaning it has no remaining book value, even if it still functions.
+* **Financial**: The asset is considered fully depreciated in accounting terms, meaning it has no remaining book value, even if it still functions.
-* Physical: The asset has deteriorated to the point where it is no longer operational or functional.
+* **Physical**: The asset has deteriorated to the point where it is no longer operational or functional.
-* Service Level: The asset no longer meets the performance or quality requirements of stakeholders, even if it still operates.
+* **Service Level**: The asset no longer meets the performance or quality requirements of stakeholders, even if it still operates.
-* Capacity: The asset's original design capacity has been exceeded, rendering it insufficient for current demands.
+* **Capacity**: The asset's original design capacity has been exceeded, rendering it insufficient for current demands.
-* Economic: The asset is no longer the most cost-effective option, and continuing to operate it is more expensive than alternatives.
+* **Economic**: The asset is no longer the most cost-effective option, and continuing to operate it is more expensive than alternatives.

 Herein the focus will be on determining physical deterioration.
 This deterioration is a function of the asset’s intrinsic physical characteristics, environmental factors and operational [factors](https://www.sciencedirect.com/science/article/abs/pii/S0043135419307006?via%3Dihub).
 Deterioration can be simplified by assuming values of "Expected Useful Life" for each asset types or it can be modeled.